Red (2008 film): Plot

 Ave begins following the boys.
 Harold sees Ave watching them and, remorseful, apologizes.
 Ave says he would like Danny to do likewise.
 One day, Danny is playing baseball with friends and becomes frustrated after striking out, leaving the game in anger with his brother and Pete.
 Ave follows them and parks behind their car.
 Danny confronts him and, needled by Ave, tries to hit him with his bat.
 Ave parries the blow and knocks Danny down; Ave points out that, as Danny attacked in daylight with witnesses, he should watch his temper, saying the beating Ave has given him is one his father should have administered.
 Shortly after, Ave's store burns down.
 No evidence implicates the McCormacks, but Pete's parents suddenly have enough money to repair their dilapidated house.

 Ave exhumes Red and takes him to the McCormacks' house, confronting them with the dog's corpse.
 Michael and Danny brandish pistols, demanding Ave leave.
 When Ave refuses, Danny steps forward and aims at Ave.
 Ave deflects Danny's arm as he fires, and the shot hits Ave's ear.
 Ave wrestles Danny's gun from him, throws him to the ground at gunpoint, and tells Michael to lower his gun.
 Ave forces Danny to drive to the sheriff, where he intends to have Danny charged with attempted manslaughter.
 Michael follows Ave and rams his truck off the road.
 The McCormacks return home, thinking Ave is dead.

 Night falls and Ave regains consciousness.
 He finds Danny's revolver in the wreckage and returns to the McCormack house, where he meets a shaken Harold on the porch.
 Ave asks Harold to be taken to Red's body, but Michael, Danny, and Pete follow them.
 Michael and Danny are again armed; Harold tells them to stand down, but Danny shoots Ave in the belly with the shotgun.
 Ave returns fire, wounding both Danny and Michael.
 As they fall, they fire back: in the crossfire, Harold and Pete are fatally shot.
 Ave approaches the injured Danny and Michael, telling the father that Harold is dead.

 As he recuperates, Ave reads a newspaper with Carrie's account of his story.
-Carrie visits, tells him that she's been offered a job in New York as a result of the article, and gives him a dog.
+Carrie visits, tells him that she has been offered a job in New York as a result of the article, and gives him a dog.
 Ave initially declines, reminding her that two boys were killed because he refused to give up; however, she leaves him with the dog.
-Despite his protests, Ave soon accepts her.
+Despite his protests, Ave soon accepts her offer.